mslinn/go-ethereum-walkthrough/Tours/setup.md

   ```

 ## Start the New Ethereum Network  {#start}
+You can run the new Ethereum network several ways:

+1. Run the network without debugging
+  a.
+Let it run freely
+  b.
+Attach to the process remotely.

+2. Under the control of a debugger, which can be a bit complicated, but is necessary in order to set breakpoints and follow along with the walkthrough.

+The first option is the simplest: freely run the network without debugging.
+Let's explore that option first.

+### Start Without Debugging Enabled {#nodebug}
 1. These instructions do not launch a test network, instead, they launch a private, live, full Ethereum network:
   ```bash
   $ geth --syncmode full --cache 64 --maxpeers 12 \